Note

 - From Microsoft Defender XDR incidents: Create an investigation from a Defender XDR incident.

-- Manually with full draft mode: Create an investigation using the full draft mode option to configure specific data sources and search conditions.
+- Manually with full draft mode: Create an investigation by using the full draft mode option to configure specific data sources and search conditions.

 Create an investigation from Defender XDR